WesselKroos/youtube-ambilight/README.md

 - Turn FPS on/off even when ambilight is turned off
 - Render ambilight when paused
+- Smooth Motion with seeking support
+- Fix framedrop when cutting of the black bars in version 2.27.1 vs 2.27
+- Make sure the new buffers dont crash Chrome on lower end devices and it's still smooth on laptops (opacity: 0; stackoverflows the gpu memory)
-- Smooth Motion with seeking support x Fix antialiasing in video sync mode.
-Example: https://youtu.be/e8SkIex2zXk?t=76 x Adjust the lowest spread setting to rendering only one canvas element x Make sure the new buffers dont crash Chrome on lower end devices and it's still smooth on laptops x Buffer frames in video sync mode for smoother motion in the video x Temporary turn off the video sync canvas when the framerate is to low x Only horizontal ambilight setting
+- Temporary turn off the video sync canvas when the framerate is to low x Adjust the lowest spread setting to rendering only one canvas element x Only horizontal ambilight setting x Buffer frames in video sync mode for smoother motion in the video ?
+Fix antialiasing in video sync mode.
+Example: https://youtu.be/e8SkIex2zXk?t=76 https://www.youtube.com/watch?v=PaErPyEnDvk